PHYSICAL THERAPIST GAITHERSBURG, MD TRUSTS DISCUSSES TREATMENT OPTIONS

 - Osteoarthritis: This joint condition commonly affects the knees and can result in pain, inflammation, and stiffness.
 Knee osteoarthritis can be due to many things, such as an infection, an injury, or being overweight.

-- Bursitis: A physical therapist Gaithersburg, MD respects may have also treated patients with knee pain that resulted from bursitis.
+- Bursitis: A physical therapist may have also treated patients with knee pain that resulted from bursitis.
 If the bursa, a sac that holds fluid that’s under the skin above the joint, becomes irritated from overuse, it can result in pain and swelling in the knee.

 What to Expect from Your First Physical Therapy Session

-If you were referred to a physical therapist Gaithersburg, MD relies on for knee pain, you might be curious about what the first session will be like.
+If you were referred to a physical therapist at our clinic, you might be curious about what the first session will be like.
 During your first visit, a physical therapist may ask you details about your medical history and give you an examination.
 The examination may consist of several different tests, including:

 - Strength measurements: A strength measurement test can help determine if muscular weakness is the cause of your knee pain.